 In a cup mix yeast packet with 1/3 cup of warm (not hot) water.
 Cover with plastic wrap.
 Leave alone for approximately 10 minutes or until the yeast and water mixture rises to the top of the cup.
 If the mixture does not rise, you may have done something wrong.
 If mixture doesn't rise, throw it out and start again.

-In very large mixing bowl, mix together flour, flour seasoning mix, and salt.
+In very large mixing bowl, mix together flour, flour seasoning mix if you are using it, and salt.

 Warm 6 cups of milk on the stove.
 Do not let the milk boil, turn off heat just before it boils.